osohq/oso/docs/understand/language/application-types.rst

 Application types
 =================

-Any type defined in our application can be registered with Polar, and its attributes may be accessed from within a policy.
+Any type defined in our application can be registered with oso, and its attributes may be accessed from within a policy.
 Using application types lets us take advantage of our app's existing domain model.